justmarkham/DAT7/other/setup_checklist.md

 * Log into your GitHub account, and "star" the DAT7 repository (the one you are looking at right now) by clicking the Star button in the upper right corner of the screen.

 ### Git
-* Open a command line application (Git Bash on Windows, or Terminal on Mac).
+* Open a command line application:
+    * For Windows, we recommend [Git Bash](http://git-scm.com/download/win) instead of Git Shell (which uses Powershell).
+    * For Mac, you will probably be using Terminal, or another command line tool of your choice.
 * Type `git config --global user.name "YourFirstName YourLastName"` (including the quotes)
 * Type `git config --global user.email "youremail@domain.com"` (use the email address associated with your GitHub account)
 * Type `git clone https://github.com/justmarkham/DAT7.git`